berwyntan/todolist-cs50/README.md

 ### Video Demo

 ### About
 This is my final project for CS50x 2022.
 It is a todo list app, built with PERN stack.
 The idea for this app came from using Reminders app on iOS.
 It felt good to complete tasks and watch them disappear from your list, but it would be great to be able to reuse completed tasks so you didn't have to type it again.
-This also lets you practice atomic habits by making it easy to add back your habit to the list.
+This makes it easy to add back your habit to the list.
+The app includes a habit tracker in the form of a heatmap, like Github.

+The idea for the app is built on James Clear's Atomic Habits:

+#### Make it obvious
+App loads straight to the todolist on refresh.
+#### Make it easy
+The text field for the entry of habits is relatively small, encouraging the user to keep it simple.
+You do not need to retype repeat todos, simply go to the Done list and uncheck it.
+#### Make it attractive
+You get to check your habit off and watch it disappear (to the completed list).
+#### Make it satisfying
+The heatmap gives a visual image of the times you did the todo per day, for a year.

 ### Frontend
-The frontend is built using React.
+Built with React.

 #### Libraries used
 - Axios
 - React Hook Form
 - React Router Dom
+- Zustand
+- DayJS
 - Tailwind CSS & DaisyUI

 #### Code features